What Is a Shock Mount (And Do You Need One)?

 Shock mount vs pop filter

-They solve different problems: a shock mount blocks vibration; a pop filter blocks plosive air blasts.
-Most vocal setups benefit from both – see vocal mic placement.
+They solve different problems: a shock mount blocks vibration; a pop filter blocks plosive air blasts from “p” and “b” sounds.
+The two are complementary, not interchangeable – most vocal setups benefit from both – see vocal mic placement for how they fit together on a stand.

 Many mics include a basic mount or clip; a dedicated suspension shock mount is a cheap, high-value accessory in any home studio setup.